ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba To Securely Retrieve Information From The Internet.rst

    :height: 5.77431in

 | Code Reference
-| Use “WiFiSSLClient client;” to create a client that uses SSL.
+| Use "WiFiSSLClient client;" to create a client that uses SSL.
 After
   creation, the client can be used in the same way as a regular client.